19 Ways To Make Old Speakers Sound Better

 Worse still, is that often times there’s things that we unknowingly do that potentially speed up this process.

-While speakers typically last for decades, their audio quality may not, and might leave a lot to be desired.
+While speakers typically last for decades, their audio quality may not.

 Let’s take a look!